-The PE Department will assess the progress of pupils at the end of each unit of work.
-Informal assessment is carried out on a lesson-by-lesson basis using Seesaw.
+The PE Department will formally assess the progress of pupils at the end of each unit of work.
+Informal assessment is carried out on a lesson-by-lesson basis and may or may not be recorded, according to the preference of the individual teacher.
+In addition pupils complete a self-assessment booklet.